matebence/app-blesk/README.md

 - Spring Cloud Config server,
 - Load Balancing with Ribbon, Feign and resilient
 - Naming Server with Eureka
-- Fault Tolerance with Hystrix and opossum
+- Fault Tolerance with Hystrix
 - API Gateway with Zuul
 - Distributed Tracking with Zipkin
 - Request identification with Spring Cloud Sleuth